 Did I need to leave my post and go before an audio nightmare quenched the flow of what was happening in the service.

 We'd never had a conversation and I knew nothing about a tape.
-With great confusion I finally asked "what tape are you talking about?"
+With great concern I finally asked "what tape are you talking about?"

 "The tape in your mind" he replied.